Next Launch:

 New Glenn

 New Glenn is named after John Glenn, the first American to orbit Earth.
-The rocket stands more than 320 feet (98 m) high—roughly the height of a 30-story building—and features a seven-meter payload fairing, enabling twice the volume of standard five-meter class commercial launch systems.
+The rocket stands at roughly the height of a 30-story building and features a seven-meter payload fairing, enabling twice the volume of standard five-meter class commercial launch systems.

 Height: 98 m (322 ft)